n-1991/academic-kickstart/content/authors/admin/_index.md

 Previously, I was a Swiss National Science Foundation Postdoctoral Fellow at The Aix-Marseille School of Economics.
 I graduated with a PhD in Economics from The Graduate Institute (IHEID), Geneva.
 My research interests are at the intersection of environmental economics and political economy.
 I also study decision-making under uncertainty.
 In my free time I enjoy reading science fiction and fantasy.

-# My current work explores the impact of social institutions, specifically cultural preferences and belief systems, on resource extraction and management.